-Any gain or loss arising on the disposal of intangible assets is recognised within revenue were considered to be in the normal course of business as a route to market.
+Any gain or loss arising on the disposal of intangible assets is recognised within the profit and loss account.

 Customer relationships

 Customer relationships acquired are recognised as intangible assets at their fair value on acquisition, less impairment (if any).
 Customer relationships are amortised on a straight-line basis over 10 years.